Windows Tweaks Logo Microsoft PC Help - 02 blue red

 When does it make sense to change the size?

-Or vice versa: it is too small - which leads to performance problems or even Windows blue screens and crashes.
+Or vice versa: It is too small - which leads to performance problems or even Windows blue screens and crashes.

 In these scenarios, a manually defined, user-defined size can help.